emanuel36/safe_box_pic/README.md

 # Project Name
-Safe Box Using PIC microcontroles
+Safe Box using PIC18F4550 microcontroler

 # Overview
+This is the code for a security vault, which opens if the correct password is entered.
+Messages are shown on a display and if there are excessive password or break-in errors an alarm is triggered.
-This project was a proof of the architecture discipline of computers II.
-Its functionality is very simple: it shows the contents of the address region specified by the user.
+This was a final project of a discipline of my graduation.

 ## Platform
 PIC18F4550

+## Compilation
+MPLAB tool

+## Components
+- Buttons
+- Buzzer
+- Servo
+- Lamp
+- Display LCD
+- Magnet sensor